nslee333/leetcode/algorithms/ds.md

   -> left pointer at 0, right pointer at end of array -> if left is smaller than right, increase left
   -> if right is smaller than left, decrease right
+  -> loop while left is smaller than right